miguel-2099/Outside-Learning/README.md

 All my notes are stored in this file.
-DO NOT copy or share unless you have my written consent.
+DO NOT copy or share without prior written consent.
 Thanks!